MA Accounting and Finance

 It is one of many sources of information which will enable you to make an informed decision on what and where to study.

-Please note that some programmes do not have Unistats data available.
+Please note that some programmes do not have Discover Uni data available.

-In Year 4 you will undertake a dissertation and, depending on the field of study you choose, there may be costs associated with:
+In Year 4 you will undertake a Dissertation as a compulsory assessment component.
+Depending on the field of study you choose, there may be costs associated with: